 Corruption and lack of integrity in the judiciary are major impediments to justice delivery and the achievement of the Sustainable Development Goals.
 According to Transparency International’s Global Corruption Barometer 2017, citizens around the world perceive the judiciary as one of the most corruption-prone sectors, with 30% of the respondents believing that most judges and magistrates are corrupt.
 The poorest and most marginalized citizens are the ones who suffer most, as they are less likely to pay bribes and have limited access to influential networks.
 Besides hampering public confidence in the institutions and undermining stability in fragile contexts, corruption and lack of integrity in the judiciary also constitute a human rights violation.

-If this perception is wrong and influenced by scandals and isolated cases, judiciaries still need to work to correct this perception, and they can do it by embracing initiatives to promote transparency, integrity, community engagement and open justice.
+Judiciaries can correct this perception by embracing initiatives to promote transparency, integrity, community engagement and open justice.

-UNDP is supporting judiciaries in ASEAN to promote transparency, integrity and accountability and to fulfil their obligations under article 11 of the United Nations Convention against Corruption.
+UNDP is supporting judiciaries in ASEAN to promote transparency, integrity, and accountability and to fulfill their obligations under article 11 of the United Nations Convention against Corruption.

 Implementation period: Sep 2017 – Aug 2019 (Phase One), Oct 2019 – Sep 2021 (Phase Two)

 Target countries: Lao PDR, Indonesia, Malaysia, Myanmar, Philippines, Thailand, Vietnam